voschezang/coding-handbook/labour/organized-labour.md

 ### Alignment & Progress

 Consider the following structures.
 They are ordered by importance, from atomic structures to higher-level structures, each optimizing the whole.
+See also [mandate levels](mandate-levels.md)

 1. **Projects**.
 Organize increments of work.
 Work empirically & validate results.
 2. **Quality standards**.
 Organize quality of work.